Have you ever considered how you might go about delivering rehabilitation services in the home or in an assisted living facility?

-Have you ever thought about delivering rehabilitation services in the home or in the assisted living facility?
 Setting up a group practice is one way of doing this.
-A group practice is as simple as two therapists setting up a business together, or as complex as a company with multiple locations employing dozens of therapists.
+It can be as simple as two therapists setting up a business together, or as complex as a company with multiple locations employing dozens of therapists.

-Regardless of its size, therapists within the group practice utilize the same personnel and either divide the income in a manner previously agreed upon by the group, or as usually exists in larger entities, therapists act as employees of the owners of the company who may or may not be therapists themselves.
+Regardless of its size, therapists within the group practice utilize the same personnel.
+But, they either divide the income in a manner previously agreed upon by the group or, as usually exists in larger entities, therapists act as employees of the owners of the company who may or may not be therapists themselves.

 Do Your Homework

-Whether you are a brand new group practice looking to specialize in rehabilitation in the home or an existing group practice seeking to develop a new service line, the first step you need to take is to review your state laws.
-State governments set rules for businesses operating in their state, cities, and counties.
+State governments set rules for businesses operating in their states, cities and counties.
 States also have the authority to develop regulations about healthcare services and professionals practicing in the state.
 These regulations are in addition to regulations and rules set forth by federal and private payers.

 Practice Administration Considerations

-- Credentialing: Each physical therapist, occupational therapist and/or speech-language pathologist in the group practice must complete a CMS-855I (if they have not already) to be enrolled in the Medicare program.
+Each physical therapist, occupational therapist and speech-language pathologist in the group practice must complete a CMS-855I (if they have not already) to be enrolled in the Medicare program.
 The CMS-855R should also be completed to reassign Medicare payments to the group practice.

-- Billing: Group practices bill on the CMS-1500 form or CMS-837P.
+Group practices bill on the CMS-1500 form or CMS-837P.
 Each service is linked to the provider’s specific NPI.
-The CPT®7 codes are used to define the skilled services.
+The CPT7 codes are used to define skilled services.
 Claims are paid using the Medicare physician fee schedule for skilled services delivered.

 Advice for Rehab Consultants Seeking to Expand Their Service Options